Privacy terms and conditions

 - Disability information

-Special Category Information is processed so that the University of York (the data controller) can monitor application and admission rates to advance equality of opportunity equality between different groups in accordance with Schedule 1, Part 2, 8 of the Data Protection Act 2018: Equality of opportunity or treatment.
+Special Category Information is processed so that the University of York (the data controller) can monitor application and admission rates to advance equality of opportunity equality between different groups in accordance with Schedule 1, Part 2, 8 of the UK General Data Protection Regulation (GDPR) and Data Protection Act 2018: Equality of opportunity or treatment.

 Collection of Personal Information